loneicewolf/Shout-Outs/README.md

 _____
+* *The friend that taught me many things*
+**Thedvim...
+Thanks for being you!
+Thanks for being the person you are!
+Your pixel art is really nice, I loved the rose one.
+You're a real artist! thanks a lot for letting me be friends! take care! and GOOD LUCK With everything you do in life <3**

+_____
 * *The Team At FSU*

 *Alejandro Ugas*   AND  *Daniel McDougall* AT **F**lorida **S**tate **U**niveristy (**FSU**)...
 For making such a great contribution to the Field Of Stuxnet Research, Absolutely *Marvelously Flawless* research, and thanks for also including me in the acknowledgements, BUT **I mainly thank you 2 for ACTUALLY doing the research! you really know how to write, GOOD papers.
 REALLY.** I am not (still) yet in uni, and I read it and I understood it, its such a happy feeling, I want to (if allowed to in the future)  (and if mother nature allows xD) read your other research papers (when/if any publications happen!) (wwhatever it will be about, I am curious!) :D Thanks once more.